Keplerian rotation of our Galaxy?: Non-circular orbits

-where $d$ is the star -- Sun distance.
-The equations \ref{vr} and \ref{vt} are usually used to calculate the outer rotation curve of the Galaxy.
+where $r$ is the distance between star and the Galactic center.
 We want to test the influence of formulas derived for circular orbits applied to stars on elliptical ones.

 The semi-major axes in our simulation were distributed from 5 to 25 kpc to avoid truncation effects at $R_{\sun}=8$ kpc.
-The stars with galactic longitudes less then 15\degr\ from 0\degr\ or 180\degr\ were not shown, because the denominator in eq. \ref{vr} is to small.
-Also stars with rotational velocities calculated from transverse velocity and $d - R_{\sun}\cos l <1.5$ kpc (denominator in eq. \ref{vt}) were not shown on the plots.
-A small denominator in equations \ref{vr} and \ref{vt} leads to unphysically large rotation velocities, up to tens of thousands km per second.
+The stars with galactic longitudes less then 20\degr\ from 0\degr\ or 180\degr\ were not shown, because the denominator in eq. \ref{vr} is to small.
+A small denominator in equation \ref{vr} leads to unphysically large rotation velocities, up to tens of thousands km per second.

-The result of the Monte-Carlo simulation for 200 objects is shown on Fig. \ref{rotVel}(b)--(d).
-The rotation velocities derived from transverse velocities (panel (b)) are spread close to the Keplerian curve.
-However, the rotation velocities derived from radial velocities (panel (c)) have large dispersion and look very similar to the observed rotation velocities from \cite{Sofue2009}.
+The result of the Monte-Carlo simulation for 200 objects is shown on Fig. \ref{rotVel}(b).
 Only objects with the distance 8--20 kpc from Galactic center are shown on the Monte--Carlo simulations plots.
+The rotation velocities derived from radial velocities have large dispersion and look very similar to the observed rotation velocities from \cite{Sofue2009}.
+The rotational velocities on Fig. \ref{rotVel}(b) are placed from below Keplerian rotation curve to above flat rotation curve.
+This is similar to the rotational velocities in \cite{Sofue2009} compilation.